crabapples-h/navicat-keygen-tools/HOW_DOES_IT_WORK.md

   __NOTICE:__

   Start from __Navicat Premium 12.0.25__, Navicat do not load this public key from resource in `navicat.exe`.
-Instead, the public key is stored in `libcc.dll` and bas been encrypted.
+Instead, the public key is stored in `libcc.dll` and has been encrypted.
 To avoid being replaced easily, the public key is split into 5 parts:

   The following content is discovered from `libcc.dll` of __Navicat Premium x64 12.0.25 Simplified Chinese version__.
 The SHA256 value of `libcc.dll` is `607e0a84c75966b00f3d12fa833e91d159e4f51ac51b6ba66f98d0c3cbefdce0`.